opensearch-project/documentation-website/_security/configuration/yaml.md

 ## internal_users.yml

-This file contains any initial users that you want to add to the security plugin's internal user database.
+This file contains any initial users that you want to add to the Security plugin's internal user database.

 The file format requires a hashed password.
 To generate one, run `plugins/opensearch-security/tools/hash.sh -p <new-password>`.
 If you decide to keep any of the demo users, *change their passwords* and re-run [securityadmin.sh]({{site.url}}{{site.baseurl}}/security/configuration/security-admin/) to apply the new passwords.